Tim Anderson Preview, Player Props: White Sox vs. Tigers

 Tim Anderson At The Plate

-- He has gone deep in one of 102 games, and in 0.2% of his plate appearances.

-- Anderson has driven in a run in 22 games this year (21.6%), including two games with multiple runs batted in.
+- In 22 games this season (21.0%), Anderson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.